SEFSC/FATES-ATI-FrameXtraction/_docs/about.md

         branch = navbars
     ```

-4. In the web browser, on the “SEFSC-FATES-documentation-jekyll-skeleton” repo landing page, click the “Settings” tab.
+4. In the web browser, on the “SEFSC-documentation-jekyll-skeleton” repo landing page, click the “Settings” tab.
 Then, from the sidebar, “Actions” → “General”

 5. Under “Workflow permissions” select “Read and write permissions” to allow GitHub Actions to update the submodules (which is a write action).
 Click “Save” when done.

-The “SEFSC-FATES-documentation-jekyll-skeleton” repo now contains a new directory called `theme @ xxxxxxx`, where *xxxxxxx* is the most most recent commit identifier on the “main” branch of “documentation-theme-jekyll”.
+The “SEFSC-documentation-jekyll-skeleton” repo now contains a new directory called `theme @ xxxxxxx`, where *xxxxxxx* is the most most recent commit identifier on the “main” branch of “documentation-theme-jekyll”.
 Inside this new directory are all of the theme files customized above.
 Also, in the `_data` directory, there is a new `navbars @ yyyyyyy`, where *yyyyyyy* is the most recent commit identifier on the “navbars” branch of “documentation-theme-jekyll”.
 In this file is the `topnav` yml file created earlier.
 More on this later.

 ### Step 6: Set up local machine for local editing (optional)